tazama-lf/docs/Product/configuration-management.md

 *   `id` identifies the specific rule processor and its version that will use the configuration.
 It is recommended that the rule processor “name” is drawn from the source-code repository where the rule processor code resides, and the version should match the semantical version of the source code as defined in the source code repository.

 *   `cfg` is the unique version of the rule configuration.
-Multiple different versions of a rule configuration can co-exist simultaneously in the system.
+Multiple different versions of a rule configuration can co-exist simultaneously in the platform

 *   `desc` offers a readable description of the rule